Buffalo takes center stage starting today with yet another major conference – this one for the Society of Architectural Historians.

 The keynote speaker Thursday evening will be Paul Goldberger, former architecture critic for The New Yorker, who holds the Joseph Urban Chair in Design and Architecture at The New School in New York City and is a contributing editor at Vanity Fair.

-“This really is an opportunity for scholars to visit Buffalo and Western New York, and see some of these examples that come out of textbooks and architectural school,” said Jennifer Walkowski, an architectural historian at Clinton Brown Co., and acting president of the Louise Bethune chapter of the Society of Historic Architecture.
+“This really is an opportunity for scholars to visit Buffalo and Western New York, and see some of these examples that come out of textbooks and architectural school,” said Jennifer Walkowski, an architectural historian at Clinton Brown Co.

 Some conference events are open to the public.
 For more information, go to the Society of Architectural Historians website at www.sah.org/conferences-and-programs/2013-conference-buffalo.